Hacking the hackers: Russian group hijacked Iranian spying operation, officials say

 Rather, the Russian hackers infiltrated the Iranian group's infrastructure in order to "masquerade as an adversary which victims would expect to target them," said GCHQ's Chichester.

-Turla's actions show the dangers of wrongly attributing cyberattacks, British officials said, but added that they were not aware of any public incidents that had been incorrectly blamed on Iran as a result of the Russian operation.
+Turla's actions show the dangers of wrongly attributing cyberattacks, British officials said.
+They added they were unaware of any public incidents incorrectly blamed on Iran as a result of the Russian operation, though.

+"Our main intent right here is to point out that there's a lot of false flagging going on out there and we want to make sure our national security systems that we're trying to defend are aware," said Doug Cress, a division chief within the NSA's newly formed Cybersecurity Directorate.

 The United States and its Western allies have also used foreign cyberattacks to facilitate their own spying operations, a practice referred to as "fourth party collection," according to documents released by former U.S. intelligence contractor Edward Snowden and reporting by German magazine Der Spiegel.